Noncrystalline topological superconductors: Introduction

-{\bf Key results}.~To exemplify these general outcomes, here we consider a 2D time reversal symmetry breaking Dirac insulator, constituting the normal state.
-Depending on the parameter values, such a system can describe either a topological, namely quantum anomalous Hall insulator or a trivial/normal insulator.
-However, for the discussion of superconductivity and emergent topology therein, the normal state topology is unimportant.
-We implement the corresponding model Hamiltonian on a variety of 2D noncrystalline materials besides the square lattice, such as an amorphous network, Penrose and Ammann-Beenker quasicrystals, and Sierpi\'nski carpet and glued Sierpi\'nski triangle fractal lattices.
-Subsequently, we introduce the only local or on-site pairing in this model and show that it translates into a first-order topological pairing in all the noncrystalline materials, a phase we name as NCTSC.
+~ To exemplify these general outcomes, here we consider a 2D time reversal symmetry (${\mathcal T}$) breaking Dirac insulator, constituting the normal state.
+Depending on the parameter values, such a system can describe either a topological insulator, namely quantum anomalous Hall insulator or a trivial/normal insulator.
+However, for the discussion of superconductivity and emergent topology of BdG fermions herein, the normal state topology is unimportant.
+We implement the corresponding model Hamiltonian on a variety of 2D noncrystalline materials besides the square lattice, such as an amorphous network, Penrose and Ammann-Beenker quasicrystals, and Sierpi\'nski carpet and glued Sierpi\'nski triangle fractal lattices, with respective fractal dimensions $d_{\rm frac}=1.89$ and $1.72$~\cite{mannanandyroy2021:frac}.
+Subsequently, we introduce the only \emph{local} or \emph{on-site} pairing (allowed by the Pauli exclusion principle) in this model and show that it translates into a first-order topological pairing in all the noncrystalline materials, a phase we name as NCTSC.
 The corresponding global phase diagrams for zero and finite chemical doping are shown in Figs.~\ref{fig:Fig1}(a) and (b), respectively, which besides unfolding NCTSCs also feature trivial pairing.

-The NCTSCs are characterized by quantized Bott index ($B$).
+The NCTSCs are characterized by the quantized Bott index ($B$).
 The global phase diagram supports NCTSCs with $B=-1$ and $-2$, besides a trivial paired state with $B=0$.
+In addition, topological paired states on all the noncrystalline setups harbor \emph{local} topological regions where the local Chern marker values are peaked around the corresponding quantized Bott index over a certain region in the interior of the system.
+See Fig.~\ref{fig:LocalChern}.
 All NCTSCs showcase the bulk-boundary correspondence in terms of one-dimensional (1D) Majorana edge modes in systems with open geometry [Fig.~\ref{fig:Fig2}].
 However, exclusively on two fractal lattices with open (periodic) geometry, the edge modes dominantly localize near the outer (inner) edges, as shown in Fig.~\ref{fig:Fig2} (Fig.~\ref{fig:Fig3}).
 This unique phenomenon on fractal lattices solely stems from its self-similarity symmetry, resulting in inner boundaries in the interior of the system~\cite{fractal:book}.